LizaTalkachova/Apify-Home-Assignment/README.md

 # Expedia & Hotels Review Scraper
 ## 🗒️ What is Expedia & Hotels Review Scraper?

 With the help of the web scraper, you can extract reviews for different types of accommodation listed on **Expedia.com** and **Hotels.com**.
-Select any specific accommodation on either of portals, copy its URL, paste it on Apify Console, and enjoy a full report on all the reviews for the chosen accommodation.
+Select any specific accommodation on either portal, copy its URL, paste it on Apify Console, and enjoy a full report on all the reviews for the chosen accommodation.

 Apify Console uses **API** to make a request to Expedia and Hotels portals databases and to extract information based on your criteria.